hollycowart/CSS-intro-with-GitHub/git_branches/README.md

 ##Next steps

-To continue with your assignment, go into the folder above named *assignment* and follow the instructions there.
+To continue with your assignment, go back to the top of this repo, where all files and folders are listed.
+Go into the folder above named *assignment* and follow the instructions there.

 Remember to stay in your *assignment* branch!
 Do not switch branches again.